kubernetes/enhancements/keps/sig-network/4762-allow-arbitrary-fqdn-as-pod-hostname/README.md

 ##### e2e tests

-- Add test in `test/e2e_node/` to verify if the `hostnameOverride` field is effective.
+- Add a conformance test to `test/e2e` that verifies our implementation conforms to the expectation defined in the table within the #Design Details section.

 ### Graduation Criteria